tabcat/dynamic-content/EXAMPLE.md

 Obviously this is a very high overview of what's going on.
 Important to remember only IPLD/IPNS/Provider Records are being used.
 It's a good idea to read [index.ts](./src/index.ts) (~200 LOC) to see what is happening up close.

-### Run Examples

-There are two example scripts.
-One is interactive, meaning after the example runs a REPL is started with global variables available to operate the replication manually.

-The scripts are `npm run example` and `npm run interactive`.

 ## Read and Write Steps